 Then add green chillies, finely chopped ginger and saute for a few seconds.

-Now add tamarind extract, needed salt and keep it in medium flame.
+Now add tamarind extract, needed salt and keep it on medium flame.

 While it is boiling, we will prepare the rice.
 Mix 1/4 tsp of turmeric powder with 1 tbsp of oil and mix it gently with rice.
 Also mix mustard powder in a tsp of water and mix it with the rice.
 It is best to use your hands to mix everything together gently.
 Keep aside.

-Boil the tamarind till it thickens (saucy consistency) and leaves oil.
+Boil the tamarind extract till it thickens (saucy consistency) and leaves oil.
 See the second picture below.

 Now the rice and the tamarind paste (also called pulikachal) are ready.(see pic below)